uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ### Introducing and installing seaborn

-seaborn is a Python module useful for statistical data visualisation.
+Seaborn is a Python module useful for statistical data visualisation.
 It is a high-level module built upon another module called matplotlib.
 Effectively, seaborn is a more user friendly module which uses matplotlib in the background to do all the work.
-It is also possible to use matplotlib in directly, although it is less intuitive. matplotlib is modelled on MATLAB, so if you have MATLAB experience, then it should be easier to use.
+It is also possible to use matplotlib in directly, although it is less intuitive.
+Matplotlib is modelled on MATLAB, so if you have MATLAB experience, then it should be easier to use.

 To be able to use the functions included in seaborn, we'll need to import it first.